pazcharles02/OBS-and-Twitch-Livestreaming/index.md

 ## Prerequisites

-Please ensure you have the following
+Please ensure you have the following:

 ## Software Versions